changikw/PIPP-PD-sampling/README.md

 If recreating, run RunningAvg_Gauss.ipynb before RunningAvg_Voro.ipynb to transfer over data files for images To run only the runnign averages, files in PDchains folder must be unzipped and be placed in the PDchains folder.

+The existing PIPP in referce is from  Papamarkou 2021 'A Random Persistence Diagram Generator' https://arxiv.org/abs/2104.07737